MattFryer/Qlik-Notepad-plus-plus/README.txt

 ===============================================
 Disclaimer
 ===============================================
 This language definition is provided free of charge, as is, with no warranties or guarantees.
-Neither QlikViewAddict.com or any of it's contributors accept any liability for problems or loss resulting from it's use.
+Neither Datoniq Limited or QlikViewAddict.com (including any of it's contributors) accept any liability for problems or loss resulting from it's use.